 Officer Harvey is not only trying to hold those individuals who allowed him to be assaulted accountable, he is also standing up for all Officers by trying to ensure that no one else will be unnecessarily and so callously placed in harm’s way.
 Above all else, this is about safety.
 Officers must have a firm conviction that the State will do what it can to ensure their safety.
 Yet, in this case, the DOC betrayed that trust and covered up an imminent and planned assault on an Officer, and then tried to hide it.

 A constant theme of Commissioner Dean Williams’s Administration has been “transparency.”
 In reality, the double standard, in this area and others, is shocking.
 Anything dealing with him and his Management team is kept confidential; anything dealing with Correctional Officers is publicly exploited to aggrandize himself.

 Thank you, Officer Harvey, for putting yourself at risk by standing up to ensure the safety of all Alaska Correctional Officers.
 Officer Harvey is not acting in his own self-interest.
-We do not need to tell you about the current Upper Management teams’ actions, including the Commissioner’s previous falsified report and altered videos, Officer Jimmie Weeks’s “criminal” interview and 133 days on the beach, (all discipline dropped and State admitted it conducted an unfair labor practice), and more recently Officer Kevin Nushart’s criminal charges (completely cleared of all criminal charges), as well as all the Officers in between.
+We do not need to tell you about the current Upper Management teams’ actions, including the Commissioner’s previous falsified report and altered videos, and more recently Officer Kevin Nushart’s criminal charges (completely cleared of all criminal charges), as well as all the Officers in between.
 As is often the case, we need to recognize the many other Officers who have put their careers, and livelihoods, on the line to bring the details of their situations to light.